-- Eligible participants may opt to receive shares in lieu of normal net salary and wages, and receive a 20% value on the nominated amount in consideration for choice; - Eligible participants are full-time, part-time or casual employees (including an executive director) of the Company or an Associated Body Corporate, a non-executive director of the Company or a Contractor of the Company; - Shares rank equally in all respect with shares already on issue and vest immediately on issue; and - Shares are issued at the volume weighted average price of the 30 consecutive days trading for the relevant quarter.
+- Eligible participants may opt to receive shares in lieu of normal net salary and wages, and receive a 20% value on the nominated amount in consideration for choice; - Eligible participants are full-time, part-time or casual employees (including an Executive Director) of the Company or an Associated Body Corporate, a Non-executive Director of the Company or a Contractor of the Company; - Shares rank equally in all respect with shares already on issue and vest immediately on issue; and - Shares are issued at the volume weighted average price of the 30 consecutive days trading for the relevant quarter.

-Refer to note 15 for the detail of shares issued during the year in lieu of salary and fee payable.
+There were no shares issued during the year in lieu of salary and fee payable.

-Rewardle Holdings Limited Directors' declaration 30 June 2019
+Rewardle Holdings Limited Directors' declaration 30 June 2020

-In the directors' opinion:
+In the Directors' opinion:

-- the attached financial statements and notes comply with the Corporations Act 2001, the Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 2 to the financial statements; - the attached financial statements and notes give a true and fair view of the consolidated entity's financial position as at 30 June 2019 and of its performance for the financial year ended on that date; and - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- the attached financial statements and notes comply with the Corporations Act 2001, the Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 2 to the financial statements; - the attached financial statements and notes give a true and fair view of the Consolidated Entity's financial position as at 30 June 2020 and of its performance for the financial year ended on that date; and - there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-The directors have been given the declarations required by section 295A of the Corporations Act 2001.
+The Directors have been given the declarations required by section 295A of the Corporations Act 2001.

-Signed in accordance with a resolution of directors made pursuant to section 295(5)(a) of the Corporations Act 2001.
+Signed in accordance with a resolution of Directors made pursuant to section 295(5)(a) of the Corporations Act 2001.

-On behalf of the directors
+On behalf of the Directors